andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Introduction.rst

 .. note::

-   Update 12.09.2020: All chapters completed except for group-level analysis; this last part should be done in January 2021.
+   Update 12.09.2020: All chapters completed except for group-level analysis and fixel analysis; these last parts should be done in January 2021.

 .. figure::